Data 0: README

 Strategically, make your organization more readily adaptive in an era of relentless, rapid disruption—natural disasters, trade upheavals, even wars, and more—by forming ecosystems with more resilient supply chains.
 Ecosystems have long looked good on paper, but now technology has caught up with the theory.
 Dataspaces for trusted cross-organizational data sharing serve as a key enabler for actual resource exchange across an ecosystem’s interconnected organizations.
 See Data 1: Ecosystems 2.0 – Built on Data

-(a) dataspace network (see Data 2: Dataspaces 101)
+(1) Dataspace network: Peer-to-peer data transactions (see Data 2: Dataspaces 101)

-(c) super-apps (see Data 4: Dataspace super-apps)
+(3) Super-apps: Data processing across traditional boundaries (see Data 4: Dataspace super-apps)

-While nothing about this is easy at the code level, first data ecosystems like Catena-X have emerged with solutions that shield complexity and simplify adoption.
-Backed by government seed funding—similar to DARPA’s role in developing core Internet technologies—the foundational software is open-source and designed to serve not only global corporations but also small and medium-sized businesses.
+While nothing about this is easy at the code level, first data ecosystems like Catena-X* have emerged with solutions that shield complexity and simplify adoption (see What is Catena-X).
+Backed by government seed funding—similar to DARPA’s role in developing core Internet technologies—the foundational software is open-source and designed to serve not only global corporations but also small and medium-sized businesses (available in the Tractus-X project of the Eclipse foundation).
+While DARPA initially envisioned military applications, the push for modern data infrastructure upgrades originated in Europe, driven by its strong focus on data privacy and sovereignty.
+The European Union’s General Data Protection Regulation (GDPR) has set a global standard for privacy laws, influencing legislation such as California’s CCPA and CPRA.
 Delivered as a fully managed, browser-based SaaS solution, there’s no need for complex systems integration.
 Onboarding is as simple as ordering mobile phone service: complete online forms, make a credit card payment, and you’re ready to go.
 No more tinkering under the hood or soldering wires—just open your browser and start doing the right thing first by ensuring better data for your use cases and AI.
 Our two case studies provide insights into first best practices and lessons learned:

 • Auto 6: Sustainability with Catena-X